Genre: horror, suspense

 Read it here:

-- Stand-alone ebook on Kindle coming soon
+- on Kindle

 - in Vile Things: Extreme Deviations of Horror, print anthology, by Comet Press, 2009.
 Order it online.